Antifa-Productions/.github/profile/README.md

 ## Hi there 👋🏼

-🧑🏽‍🦰 Antifa Productions is a political web design startup.
+🧑🏽‍🦰 Antifa Productions is an apolitical web design startup.

 🏴 Our in-house design team produces *only* websites that are explicitly and inherently good.
 - Examples of **good**: diversity and peace.
 Examples of **not good**: hate and racism.